Accenture/ALM-SF-DX-Pipelines/README.md

 These pipelines are meant to be used altogether with Python scripts from [ALM-SF-DX-Python-Tools](https://github.com/Accenture/ALM-SF-DX-Python-Tools).

+Azure pipelines can be found at branch [main-azure](https://github.com/Accenture/ALM-SF-DX-Pipelines/tree/main-azure).

 Currently supporting:
 - Gitlab CE
 - Gitlab EE